 Women and Alcohol

 I spent a lot of time in The Bahamas, on a small island called Staniel Cay.
 I will admit I was not a saint while living there.
-The collective, benign tolerance to extreme drinking was certainly a factor in my alcoholism.
+The collective, benign tolerance to extreme drinking was certainly a factor in my misuse of alcohol.
 But I was often shocked by the drunken antics of women at the Yacht Club bar.
 On it, more like.
 Dancing artlessly, dodging ceiling fans or performing the rather unhygienic role of human shot glass.
-Flat on their backs in crop tops, strange men slurping Jagermeister from their belly buttons…
+Flat on their backs in crop tops, strange men slurping Jagermeister from their belly buttons.

-The experts agree with my slightly soggy, Staniel Cay test results.
+The experts agree with my slightly soggy test results.
 By every quantitative measure, women are drinking more each year and bingeing more each year.
 A Study by the RAND Corporation shows that women’s drinking increased by 41% during the pandemic.
 In the past decade, more women have been charged with drunk driving.
 Women are more frequently measured with high concentrations of alcohol in their bloodstreams at car accident scenes.
 More women are being treated for dangerous intoxication in emergency rooms.
 And women consumers are driving the steady growth of wine sales.
-Men’s drinking habits during the same time period have remained flat or fallen in the past few years.
+Men’s drinking habits have remained flat or fallen in the past few years.

 And this is why:

 - Women develop substance use disorders in less time than men – it’s called telescoping